iammohith/Ames-Housing-Intelligent-Platform/README.md

 ---

-## 🧠 AI Chatbot
+## 🧠 AI Chatbot (Agentic RAG)

-The RAG chatbot runs **entirely offline** inside the dashboard container:
+The MAANG-grade RAG chatbot runs **entirely offline** inside the dashboard container, utilizing an advanced multi-step retrieval and verification architecture:

-1. User query → embedded via `all-MiniLM-L6-v2`
+1. **Intent Routing**: User queries are classified to actively boost metadata across specific pipeline reports.
-2. ChromaDB similarity search → top-5 relevant chunks
+2. **Hybrid Retrieval**: Merges dense vector embeddings (`all-MiniLM-L6-v2`) with an Okapi BM25 sparse index via Reciprocal Rank Fusion (RRF).
-3. Prompt construction with retrieved context
+3. **Semantic MMR Diversity**: Applies cosine distance optimization to ensure retrieved context is information-diverse and non-redundant.
-4. `flan-t5-base` generation → answer with source citations
+4. **Conversational Memory**: The UI statefully parses chat history to the generator for seamless contextual follow-ups.
-5. **Extractive fallback** fires when answer is < 15 words
+5. **Agentic Verification**: `flan-t5-base` generates the answer.
+An **LLM-as-a-judge** verification layer evaluates the grounding score and runs a secondary self-critique to prevent hallucinations.

 ### Example Questions
 - "Which neighborhoods have the highest average sale prices?"